watson-developer-cloud/assistant-simple/README.md

 ## Before you begin
 1 Ensure that you have a [Bluemix account](https://console.ng.bluemix.net/registration/).

 2 Ensure that you have the necessary space available in your Bluemix account.
-This action deploys 1 application and 3 services.
+This action deploys 1 application and 1 service.
    * You can view this on your Bluemix Dashboard.
 Tiles will show what space you have available.
    * For example, for Services & APIS